 - Split in right pectoral fin.

-- Ripple in bottom edge of tail.
+- Ripple in the bottom edge of the tail.

 Editor's note: We received these photos separately from each man, more than a month apart from each other.
 We've enlarged and examined the photos, looking at details you can't see here.
 We're convinced this is indeed the same bass.
 Is this a hoax?
 We doubt it.
 They have nothing to gain and all to lose if it were.